vuestorefront/shopware-pwa/docs/landing/resources/api/shopware-6-client.getresults.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

+> Warning: This API is now obsolete.
+>
+> - this function will be replaced by getSearchResults what is a more appriopriate name.
+>

 <b>Signature:</b>

 ```typescript